 Listen, I do whatever I want whenever I want and so should you.
 I like my face down free but that’s my choice.
-I feel better when I have a good hair day and when I’m wearing a great outfit.
-But when things are expected of me I tend to revolt.
+I feel better when I have a good hair day and when I’m wearing a great outfit, that’s true, but when things are expected of me I tend to revolt.
 And I’m not talking about paying the bills or taking care of my children.
 That’s how we keep order around here.
 Rules are kind of nice that way.
 I’m talking about the rules that decide whether you should grow hair on your legs, have a triple ass or wear shorts when you’re a size 16.

 It’s about harmony.
 And health.
 And fun.
 Youth is indeed a pretty thing but age my friends, age is splendid.
 With it comes wisdom.
 So they say.
 I’m not sure if I belong to that enviable group of people but I do uphold a growing sense of self- acceptance.
 I feel less of a need to compare myself to others and look at myself first whenever things need to change.
 I love getting older.
 It is calm and less volatile.

 By all means, take into account other people’s opinions.
-There’s nothing wrong with that but please don’t lose yourself in the process.
+There’s nothing wrong with that, but please don’t lose yourself in the process.
 Let it be a healthy dance.
 How much of yourself are you willing to sacrifice anyway to be genuinely happy?
 It’s not only about feeling good but also about what is sensible.

 Sending you a bucket full of wax all the way from here to wherever you are.